patrickbenjamin1/web-components-boilerplate/README.md

 For a much more in depth description, [this 5 part series from css tricks](https://css-tricks.com/an-introduction-to-web-components/) includes a lot of good information.

-For my implementation, I've written a class found in `source/components/component.ts` which handles the rendering of imported html when added to the DOM or when an observed property changes.
+For my implementation, I've written a class found in `source/component.ts` which handles the rendering of imported html when added to the DOM or when an observed property changes.
 This class should be extended by other Web Components to avoid a tonne of boilerplating.

 I've provided lifecycle methods which are called in the basic component lifecycle around the stuff I've written, allowing the new Component to hook into the render process in the base Class.

-The component constructor takes a the HTML, the initial state, and an array of custom attribute names which will be injected into the html.
-State will also be injected into the HTML, using the key names on the state placed in handlebars.
+The extending class should redefine the method `getMarkup`, returning the string value of the html to render in the component.
+For easier development, I'd recommend using the lit-html vscode plugin, and using the string template tag exported from `source/component.ts`.
+This enables syntax highlighting and intellisense in the html string.

+Changes to the attributes passed into the html tag of a web component, and also to the state defined by the component, will trigger the render method to run again, meaning that `getMarkup` can contain updating references to these.

-I've also written a really basic client side routing component which takes a path attribute, which renders its children if at that path.
+I've also written a really basic client side routing component which takes a path attribute, and renders its children only if at that path.

 ## Drawbacks